ilqvya/random/README.md

 ```
 * Advantages
   * **Intuitive syntax**.
 You can do almost everything with random by simple 'get' method, like getting simple numbers, bools, random object from given set or using custom distribution.
   * **Trivial integration**.
 All code consists of a single header file [`random.hpp`](https://github.com/effolkronium/random/blob/develop/include/effolkronium/random.hpp).
-Tahat's it.
+That's it.
 No library, no subproject, no dependencies, no complex build system.
 The class is written in vanilla C++11.
 All in all, everything should require no adjustment of your compiler flags or project settings.
   * **Usability**.
 There are 3 versions of random:
     * *random_static* which has static methods and static internal state.
 It's not thread safe but more efficient
     * *random_thread_local* which has static methods and [thread_local](http://en.cppreference.com/w/cpp/keyword/thread_local) internal state.
 It's thread safe but less efficient